-The Summer Festival TMDU TEAMS UP with Juntendo University to hold a wide range of events as part of efforts to provide international students opportunities to come in greater contact with Japanese culture.
-The Summer Festival was held in the evening of September 17 this fiscal year at the TMDU multistory parking space.
-After greetings by Junji Tagami, Executive Director for Education and International Student Exchange at TMDU and Hajime Arai, Dean of the Faculty of Medicine at Juntendo University during the opening ceremony, Yoko Okita, TMDU Associate Professor, introduced students to the activities planned for the Summer Festival.
+The front cover of the book ing the M&D tower where The Summer Festival TMDU TEAMS UP with Juntendo University to hold a wide range of events as part of efforts to provide international students opportunities to come in greater contact with Japanese culture.
+The Summer Festival was held in the evening of September 17 this fiscal year at the TMDU multistory parking After greetings by Junji Tagami, Executive Director for Education and International Student Exchange at TMDU and Hajime Arai, Dean of the Faculty of Medicine at Juntendo University during the opening ceremony, Yoko Okita, TMDU Associate Professor, introduced students to the activities planned for the Summer Festival.
 The watermelon splitting game was undoubtedly the main highlight of the festival, which proved to be a great hit as international students wearing Japanese yukata and blindfolds called out to one another to find the elusive target.
 With yo-yo fishing games and snacks such as takoyaki and rice dumplings, international students found plenty of opportunities to make the most of Japanese culture.
 TMDU International Exchange Center Director Ikuko Morio gave the closing remarks before the Summer Festival was drawn to a close.